neuresthetics/neuresthetics/README.md

 not to be confused with [neuroaethetics](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7075503/), which is the study of your brain on art.</br>

 Sensing of neurological operation takes two directions which meet on the self; brain network theory principles as a summation of accumulated external sense, and internal proprioceptive techniques as internal sense.
 As the mind and brain draw each other, new access to autological information opens new autological ability such as mass manufactured genii.</br>
-Understanding the definition does not make you neuresthetic.</br>
-Applying neuresthetic theory to your life does.</br>

 ---
 I program sometimes.